Dxv-404/ink-education/README.md

 </h1>

 <p align="center">
   <i>A retro-inspired academic toolkit reimagined for the modern student.
-Blending gamified productivity with pixel-art aesthetics and community learning — all in one vibrant ecosystem.</i>
+Blending gamified productivity with pixel-art aesthetics and community learning, an all in one vibrant ecosystem.</i>
 </p>

 <p align="center">